Where the heck can you find good salespeople?

 For more information on how to describe the real job, get a copy of our free Guide on Hiring the Best People for Your Company

-Not a surprise, because your existing staff understand your company and know the individual they are referring.
+Not a surprise, because your existing staff understand your company and know the individual they are referring to.
 To encourage these referrals, put a formal process in place and offer compensation for referrals.

 In our experience, the most successful sales teams hire new salespeople based on attitude and aptitude, not just skills and experience.
 You can always teach the skills.

 After you define the attitude and aptitude, think about where you can find individuals with those traits.
 Look to social media.
 Identify where these types of folks hang out online.
 Launch a creative social media contest.
 For example, a top ad agency invited folks interested in selling for them to post a video of the candidate selling a brick.